LaraEvangelista/Fasta-to-Nexus-with-MrBayes-Block-/README.md

 ## Fasta to Nexus with MrBayes Block -
 This repository contains a Python script that converts a FASTA file to a NEXUS file format with a MrBayes block for phylogenetic analysis.
+Project developed in 'Análise de Sequências Biológicas' (Analysis of Biological Sequences), in context of pursuing a Bioinformatics Degree.

 ## Files
 - `Fasta_to_Nexus.py`: Main script to convert FASTA to NEXUS, appending a MrBayes block and printing it to the console.